Connecting People with Nature in The Medlock Valley

 Background

-Groundwork Greater Manchester are working with The Conservation Volunteers, City of Trees, Mersey Rivers Trust, Canal and Rivers Trust and alongside Manchester, Oldham and Tameside councils to deliver the Medlock Valley Restoration Project.
+Groundwork Greater Manchester worked with The Conservation Volunteers, City of Trees, Mersey Rivers Trust, Canal and Rivers Trust and alongside Manchester, Oldham and Tameside councils to deliver the Medlock Valley Restoration Project.

-Funded by the UK Government’s Species Survival Fund, the aim of the project is to halt the decline of important species like Bats, Water Voles, Willow Tits, Great Crested Newts and Waxcap fungi by improving vital habitats along the River Medlock.
-We’ll be working alongside local communities in Manchester, Oldham and Tameside, giving them the opportunity to be involved in practical conservation work and learn all about the species we’re working to protect.
+Funded by the UK Government’s Species Survival Fund, the aim of the project was to halt the decline of important species like Bats, Water Voles, Willow Tits, Great Crested Newts and Waxcap fungi by improving vital habitats along the River Medlock.
+We worked alongside local communities in Manchester, Oldham and Tameside, giving them the opportunity to be involved in practical conservation work and learn all about the species we’re working to protect.

 Our Approach

-Groundwork and our partners will be hosting a variety of activities and events to engage with the local community.
-We want to connect people, schools and businesses with the nature on their doorsteps through practical volunteering, family-friendly events and wellbeing activities.
+Groundwork and our partners hosted a variety of activities and events to engage with the local community.
+We wanted to connect people, schools and businesses with the nature on their doorsteps through practical volunteering, family-friendly events and wellbeing activities.

 Wellbeing sessions at Clayton Vale Green Community Hub

-Since June, TCV have been running weekly sessions at Clayton Vale Green Community Hub.
-Alternating between practical volunteer work and wellbeing activities, the sessions are giving local people the opportunity to connect with and learn about the wildlife at Clayton Vale, and get involved with helping us to preserve it.
+TCV ran weekly sessions at Clayton Vale Green Community Hub.
+Alternating between practical volunteer work and wellbeing activities, the sessions gave local people the opportunity to connect with and learn about the wildlife at Clayton Vale, and get involved with helping us to preserve it.

-The sessions aim to boost peoples mental wellbeing by creating a safe and relaxed environment for people to connect with nature, learn green skills and meet new people.
+The sessions aimed to boost peoples mental wellbeing by creating a safe and relaxed environment for people to connect with nature, learn green skills and meet new people.

 Summer events